Hilti-Research/hilti-slam-challenge-2023/documentation/hardware/Robot.md

 | ring      | uint16  | The index of the laser diode which captured the point, 0 to 31                         |
 | timestamp | float64 | The **absolute** timestamp of the point                                                |

+Note that unlike the images might suggest, when recording the datasets, we removed the robot arm.
+Therefore, it is possible to use the full pointcloud without running a self-filter.

 #### /track_odometry
 The track odometry topic of type [`nav_msgs/Odometry`](http://docs.ros.org/en/noetic/api/nav_msgs/html/msg/Odometry.html) provides a 2D estimate of the linear and angular velocity and an integrated 2D position of the system given the track velocities at 100Hz.
 Note that this sensor is only software-synchronized (we do not expect this to be significantly more accurate than 10ms).